 The resolution reaffirms U.S. Supreme Court case Plyler v.
 Doe, 457 U.S. 202 (1982) which states that a student cannot be denied access to public education, regardless of their citizenship or their parent’s immigration status.

-The bill’s adoption by the Board of Trustees reiterates that educational, financial and medical support has been offered and will continue to expand to undocumented and documented students.
-The bill further pushes to establish “a permanent legislative solution for Dreamers and recipients of the Deferred Action for Childhood Arrivals (DACA) program.”
+The resolution’s adoption by the Board of Trustees reiterates that educational, financial and medical support has been offered and will continue to expand to undocumented and documented students.
+The resolution further pushes to establish “a permanent legislative solution for Dreamers and recipients of the Deferred Action for Childhood Arrivals (DACA) program.”

-While the bill provides RCC students a foundation for their rights, fear is still present on campus.
+While the resolution provides RCC students a foundation for their rights, fear is still present on campus.

 Chancellor Isaac offered his support to DACA and DREAMers students in an email sent on Jan.
 30 leading up to the resolution passing.
 The email includes a link to a new page created on the RCCD website that provides immigration resources to students and families.